svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

 ### Instead of adding a git remote named `trac`:

+  - If you already have your personal GitHub fork, rename it and archive it; it is best to create a fresh fork of our new repository because Fork Relationships on GitHub cannot be migrated.
   - [Create your personal GitHub fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) of the main repository https://github.com/sagemath/sage - this will become a repository in https://github.com/USERNAME
   - **If you already have a clone of a Sage repository on your computer:**
     - Check your current git remote repositories: